yarnmengnus/tp/docs/DeveloperGuide.md

        Expected: The most recent window size and location is retained.

+### Adding a task

+1. Adding a task

+   1. Test case: `add n/Attend seminar p/1 d/01-01-2023`<br>
+      Expected: Added task into list.
+Details of the task is shown in the status message.

+   1. Test case: `add n/Grade assignments p/1 d/01-01-2023 recur/weekly t/grading t/assignment l/www.example.com des/for cs0000`<br>
+      Expected: Same as above

+   1. Test case: `add n/task p/3`<br>
+      Expected: Compulsory DueDate field missing, task is not added.
+Error details is shown in the status message.

+   1. Other incorrect add commands to try: `add n/task 1 p/1 d/`, `add n/task 2 n/task 2`<br>
+      Expected: Task is not added.
+Error details is shown in the status message.

+### Editing a task

+1. Editing a task

+   1. Prerequisites: There must be at least one task in list.

+   1. Test case: `edit 1 n/Attend networking event`<br>
+      Expected: Name of the first task is edited.
+Details of the updated task is shown in the status message.

+   1. Test case: `edit 1 t/`<br>
+      Expected: Tags of the first task is removed.
+Details of the updated task is shown in the status message.

+   1. Test case: `edit 1`<br>
+      Expected: At least one field must be edited.
+Error details is shown in the status message.

+   1. Other incorrect edit commands to try: `edit`, `edit x`, `...` (where x is larger than the list size)<br>
+      Expected: Task is not edited.
+Error details is shown in the status message.

+### Finding tasks from keywords

+1. Finding a task

+   1. Test case: `find event`<br>
+      Expected: Task with name containing "event" is displayed.

+   1. Test case: `find event event`<br>
+      Expected: Same as above.

+   1. Test case" `find event fsfkjsnfk`<br>
+      Expected: Same as above.
+If task containing "fsfkjsnfk" exists, that is displayed too.

+   1. Other incorrect find commands to try: `find`<br>
+      Expected: Error details is shown in the status message.

 ### Deleting a task

 1. Deleting a task while all tasks are being shown